sionleroux/releasestatus/README.md

 There is a [docker/Dockerfile](docker/Dockerfile) for building releasestatus as a Docker container from scratch.
-It adds the Linux-built releasestatus binary as the Docker command, as well as a zoneinfo archive for setting the timezone inside the container.
+It adds the Linux-built releasestatus binary as the Docker command.

 It has a Makefile to reduce the amount of typing for the Docker build because the docker commands are quite long.